livia360/Capstone_project/README.md

 ![PCA colored by Total expenses](./images/pca2.jpg)

 The red points represent the upper quartile of 'TotalExpenses' and spread across the first dimension.
 There's also a spread of the other quartiles as well.
-In this representation, the two principal components account for about 60% of the variance in the data.
+In this representation, the first two principal components explain about 40% of the variance exsiting in the data.
+There appear separate groups in  the data.

 # 5. Training and Modeling